david-prinz/david-prinz.github.io/_pages/updates.md

 ### Talk at MPIM Oberseminar, August 31

-I will speak about "Renormalization of Gauge Theories and Gravity", [let me know if you want to participate](mailto:prinz@mpim-bonn.mpg.de)
+I will speak about "Renormalization of Gauge Theories and Gravity", please [let me know](mailto:prinz@mpim-bonn.mpg.de) if you want to participate

 ### Visitor and scientific collaboration